erica-batra/erica-batra/README.md

 Right now I'm focused on making cloud infrastructure harder to compromise without making it harder to use.
 That's the trick, really—security that gets in the way just gets bypassed.

+I spend a lot of time translating security requirements into stuff teams can actually ship.
+Sometimes that means writing tools.
+Sometimes it means writing a one-pager that explains why a change matters.
+Sometimes it means fixing a policy that should have never been merged in the first place.

 **Main areas:**
 - Cloud IAM design (mostly AWS, because that's where the complexity lives)
 - Infrastructure security architecture